 Planting foxgloves – which varieties to grow?

-Foxgloves make a fabulous addition to flower beds and are lovely as cut flowers to enjoy in indoor displays, too.
+Foxgloves make a fabulous addition to flower beds, make excellent woodland plants, and are lovely as cut flowers to enjoy in indoor displays, too.

 When you are considering how to grow foxgloves, the most common varieties are Digitalis Purpurea, or common foxglove, with their pink, purple white or apricot flowers.